Is your move to France actually ready?

 three crumpled yellow papers on green surface surrounded by yellow lined papers, lustrating French Language Requirements

 The French language requirements for residency and citizenship are not suggestions: they are codified legal conditions that determine whether your application for the 10-year carte de résident or for naturalization will be approved.
 Each stage of the long-term residency and citizenship process in France has a distinct language requirement, assessed differently, at a different level, and with a different set of accepted evidence.
-This guide covers the legal language thresholds tied to official French immigration and nationality procedures: the OFII language evaluation at arrival, the B1 requirement for the 10-year carte de résident, and the B1 requirement for naturalization.
+This guide covers the legal language thresholds tied to official French immigration and nationality procedures: the OFII language evaluation at arrival, the B1 requirement for the 10-year carte de résident, and, since 1 January 2026, the B2 requirement for naturalization (raised from B1).
 It does not cover the practical question of what French level makes daily life in France easier, which is addressed separately in another article on the site.
 What this guide covers is the question Americans most need answered before applying for official status: what level do I legally need, how is it assessed, which test should I take, and what happens if I fall short.
 This article is for informational purposes only and does not constitute immigration or legal advice.
 Rules change, and your situation may differ: always verify current requirements with the relevant French authorities or a licensed immigration professional.

 Why French Language Proficiency Is a Legal Requirement, Not Just a Practical One